How Many Programmers Does It Take To ...

 Qualifying output of programmers is insanely difficult.
 So at best, I went into this just looking for a pretty good guide on programmers as a whole.

-Several metrics are used for maintenance estimation.
+According to research reported on by Capers Jones -Several metrics are used for maintenance estimation.
 Two of the more common metrics for maintenance and enhancement estimation include 1) defects repaired per time interval and 2) assignment scopes or quantities of software assigned to one worker.

 The defects repaired per time interval metric originated within IBM circa 1960.
 It was discovered that for fixing customer reported bugs or defects, average values were about eight bugs or defects repaired per staff month.
 There are reported variances of about 2 to 1 around this average.